 BeagleBone Black Rev C (4GB Flash Memory)

-This Beaglebone Black Microcontroller board includes all of the connections required for the display, Ethernet network, mouse, and keyboard.
+This Beaglebone Black development board includes all of the connections required for the display, Ethernet network, mouse, and keyboard.
 The Linux operating system is used to boot the processor.
 This tool is primarily used by researchers to design complex projects and effectively learn about the Linux operating system.
-This Beaglebone Black is similar to the Beaglebone but includes additional features.
-When compared to the Beaglebone, it has a faster operating speed and is more widely used.
-It is used at the development level in robotics, IoT projects, and automation.
+This Beaglebone Black board is the best development board for industrial automation, home automation, robotics, and IoT projects.

-BeagleBone Black Rev C is designed to satisfy the different requirements of various fields including game devices, home, and industrial automation, consumer medical devices, printers, intelligent tolling systems, weighing systems of the intelligent vending machine, educational terminals, and high-end toys.
+BeagleBone Black Rev C is designed to satisfy the different requirements of various fields including game devices, home, and industrial automation, consumer medical devices, printers, intelligent tolling systems, weighing systems of intelligent vending machines, educational terminals, and high-end toys.

-A monitor or TV, a keyboard, bread board, jumper wires and a 5V power supply are required to get started with the Beaglebone Black.
-If you have these materials on hand, you are ready to begin with the beaglebone black rev c.
-Simply connect your beaglebone black to the barrel jack provided on the blackboard with a 5V 3A DC power supply.
-Connect the beaglebone black to an HDMI-compatible monitor using a micro HDMI cable.
+A monitor or TV, a keyboard, bread board, jumper wires and a 5V power supply are required to get started with the Beaglebone Board.
+If you have these materials on hand, you are ready to begin with the beagle bone black Rev C. Simply connect your beaglebone black to the barrel jack provided on the blackboard with a 5V 3A DC power supply.
+Connect the Beaglebone black revision to an HDMI-compatible monitor using a micro HDMI cable.
 To provide input to the board, a keyboard is required.

 The user does not need to install any additional operating system on the beaglebone black.
-Because it comes with a Debian version of Linux, which includes a Linux terminal.
+Because this ARM-based development board comes with a Debian version of Linux, which includes a Linux terminal.
 You can use the terminal to run common Linux commands and control the Beaglebone Black rev c.
 Programming is required to interface it with external sensors and actuators.
-Normally, GPIO module is used to program it using the Python programming language, and it includes 69 GPIO pins.
+Normally, a GPIO module is used to program it using the Python programming language, and it includes 69 GPIO pins.

 On-Board Interfaces:

-- HDMI D type interface (16-bit color with audio output)
+- HDMI D-type interface (16-bit colour with audio output)

 - LCD interface (24-bit output, extended by P8 interface)